- How many people are on each trip?

 Do I need to register for the academic credit?
 Will Adventure register me?

-In order to earn the accompanying fall credit you will need to register for the appropriate section when you meet with your advisor.
+Once you complete registration for your First-Year Trip, you'll receive an email to your @mix account that contains the specific details for the WVUe 188 section that you need to register for.
+Save and star this email!
+In order to earn the accompanying fall credit you will need to work with your academic advisor to register for the course.
 Due to University regulations, Adventure WV cannot register you.
-Tell your advisor that you are/will be an Adventure WV participant.
-They will assist you in selecting the correct WVUe 188 course section.
+Tell your advisor that you are/will be an Adventure WV First-Year Trip participant and access the email you were previously sent that contains the course details.
+They will assist you in selecting and registering for the correct WVUe 188 course section.

 Does my Adventure WV First-Year Trip count as a freshman seminar?